 - The practice of taking return, removal and entry ban decisions in one step reduces the administrative burden while the procedural rights of the returnees are fully respected.
 [Austria, 2015] - The procedure of notifying the 'intention of issuing an entry ban' when an irregular stay is detected during exit checks, giving the third-country national the opportunity to raise objections, allows the authorities to issue an entry ban without interrupting the departure of the third-country national while respecting the third-country national's rights.
-[The Netherlands, 2021] - The procedure established for systematically controlling the compliance of a third-country national with the obligation to return within the period for voluntary departure includes: - If the above checks do not yield results, the State Border Guard Service visits the last known address of the third country national in the Member State; - The Migration Department is informed of the results and takes appropriate measures.
-[Lithuania, 2018]
+[The Netherlands, 2021] - National authorities developed a notice on available assistance for reintegration, to be signed by third-country nationals post-consultation.
+This is stored with their case files, easing communication with return counsellors at detention centres.
+[Croatia, 2024] - Mutual recognition of return decisions issued by other Member States.
+If a third-country national with no right to stay is found and has a return decision issued by another EU country, national authorities will recognise and enforce this decision without delay.
+They will not issue a new return decision or contact the issuing country but instead, will proceed with the removal of the individual to their country of return, following, where justified, an updated assessment.
+[Czechia, 2024]